Are hydrangeas toxic to cats?

-Hydrangea is toxic to cats, the toxic principle is amygdalin, a cyanogenic glycoside (CGs) which are natural toxins to protect the plant from herbivores.
+Hydrangeas are toxic to cats.
+The toxic principle is amygdalin, a cyanogenic glycoside (CGs) which are natural toxins to protect the plant from herbivores.
 When the cell structure of a plant is damaged, cyanogenic glycosides will be brought together with the corresponding hydrolytic β-glucosidase enzyme.
 The glycoside degenerates to a sugar and cyanohydrin which decomposes into hydrogen cyanide and aldehyde.
 Cyanide is a fast-acting toxin that enters the bloodstream where it is changed into thiocyanate, which is less harmful.
 In large doses, the cat’s ability to change cyanide into thiocyanate is overwhelmed and cells are prevented from using oxygen and eventually die.

 The risk to cats is minimal as a large amount of plant matter would need to be consumed to induce cyanide toxicosis.
 However, consumption can lead to gastrointestinal disturbances.

 - Botanical name: Hydrangea spp.